Zekter/odin-recipes/README.md

 # odin-recipes
 odin project!
-recipes for things i can make, coffee noodles tea and idk.
+recipes for things i can make as part of the odin project